ibrod83/nodejs-web-scraper/readme.md

     const root = new Root();

-    const article = new OpenLinks('article a'{processUrl});//Will be called for each link, before the HTTP request is made, allowing you to modify the URL, if needed for some reason.
+    const articles = new OpenLinks('article a'{processUrl});//Will be called for each link, before the HTTP request is made, allowing you to modify the URL, if needed for some reason.

-    const post = new OpenLinks('.post a'{beforeOneLinkScrape});//Is called after the HTML of a link was fetched, but before the children have been scraped.
+    const posts = new OpenLinks('.post a'{beforeOneLinkScrape});//Is called after the HTML of a link was fetched, but before the children have been scraped.
 Is passed the response object of the page.

     const myDiv = new CollectContent('.myDiv');

-    root.addOperation(article);
+    root.addOperation(articles);
-        article.addOperation(myDiv);
+        articles.addOperation(myDiv);
-    root.addOperation(post);
+    root.addOperation(posts);
-        post.addOperation(myDiv)
+        posts.addOperation(myDiv)

    await scraper.scrape(root);